StudyConnect-ZHAW/StudyConnect/CODE_OF_CONDUCT.md

 ---

-If you’re ever unsure about anything — whether it’s a task, a process, or how we work as a team — just ask Adrian.
+If you’re ever unsure about anything — whether it’s a task, a process, or how we work as a team — just ask.
 It’s always better to clarify early than to be stuck or make assumptions.

 We’re here to create an interesting and fun project, and good communication makes everything easier.